flintlib/arb/doc/source/acb_dirichlet.rst

 Theta sums
 -------------------------------------------------------------------------------

-We call Theta series of a Dirichlet character the quadratic series
+We call *theta series* of a Dirichlet character the quadratic series

 .. math::